 “Rape has become a significant and disturbing feature of the Syrian civil war”.

-Physical injuries caused by the use of force or attributes likes sticks, guns, bottles, etc. are major and direct care is essential, also in order to prevent sexual transmittable infections.
-Although no reliably numbers are available the UN reported only in 2013 already 38,000 appeals for help after sexual and gender based violence, which is only the tip of the iceberg.
+Physical injuries caused by the use of force or weapons likes sticks, guns, bottles, etc. are major and direct care is essential to treat these and to prevent sexual transmittable infections.
+Although no reliable numbers are available, the UN reported 38,000 appeals for help after sexual and gender based violence in 2013 alone, which is just the tip of the iceberg.